leonardoFiedler/spam-code-challenge/first-stage/README.md

 ### Command

-To execute this file, you can run with the following command: python run first_stage.py.
+To execute this file, you can run with the following command: python first_stage.py.

 ### Parameters